Tensions grow between Tony and Ralphie.

 Meanwhile, Ralph is being advised by old goat Johnny Sac.
 John had assured Tony that he would not stick his beak in New Jersey affairs, but he tries to act as a mediator between Tony and Ralph here.
 Ralph meets with John in his backyard as Ginny stops by on her way out to physical therapy:

-A death does occur to relieve some of the tension – but it’s not Tony or Ralph that dies.
-Gigi Cestone dies sitting on the toilet (the most banal death imaginable – especially for a gangster).
-The other guys in Gigi’s crew (Eugene, Vito, Donny K.) are not fit to replace him, and so Tony must give the vacant spot to Ralph.
+A death does occur to relieve some of the tension—but it’s not Tony or Ralph that dies.
+Gigi Cestone dies sitting on the toilet (the most banal death imaginable—especially for a gangster).
+A camera-pan confirms that the other guys in Gigi’s crew (Eugene, Vito, Donny K.) are not fit to replace him, and so Tony must give the vacant spot to Ralph.
 Cifaretto rises to the position of Captain.
 But this does not mean that all is now well in SopranoLand.
-Tony hates that he had to promote Cifaretto, and Ralph is suspicious that he received a promotion not because he merited it but because Gigi “blew a gasket.”
+Tony hates that he had to promote Cifaretto, while Ralph is suspicious that he received a promotion not because he merited it but because Gigi “blew a gasket.”

 JACKIE IS RISEN